UsingNamespaceNolan/Goal-Tracker/README.md

 # Goal-Tracker
-This is a web application developed using Angular framework for the frontend and a NestJS framework for the server side.
+This is a web application developed using Angular framework for the frontend and a NestJS framework for the backend.
 To run the code in this repo, you need the NestJS CLI, the Angular CLI, and npm.

 ## Running the app